-Fukuoka in the rain is still a great family city — actually, the well-developed indoor mall and museum infrastructure means a rainy day often makes the city more comfortable than a hot summer outdoor day.
-With strollers, both kids and parents can spend a full rainy day in air-conditioned, family-friendly spaces without ever needing the umbrella for more than 30 seconds at a time.
+Fukuoka in the rain is still a great family city.
+The well-developed indoor mall and museum infrastructure means a rainy day often makes the city more comfortable than a hot summer outdoor day.

 This guide collects 25+ indoor options across categories — pick 3-4 for a one-day rainy plan.

-This guide is the family-first overview of rainy day Fukuoka with kids in 2026 — museums, aquariums, indoor play centers, malls, and food halls.
-Pair with our Fukuoka with Kids pillar.
+It is the family-first overview of rainy day Fukuoka with kids in 2026: museums, aquariums, indoor play centers, malls, and food halls.
+Pair it with our Fukuoka with Kids pillar.

 Quick Picks: Best Rainy Day Activities by Age